 The verdict

 Either way, it's worth asking your lender if it can offer a better deal before you commit to refinancing.
-It might be willing to match your needs to keep your mortgage on its books.
+It might be willing to match your needs in order to keep your mortgage on its books.

 When is the cost of refinancing not worth it?